Olu-d/-alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This is a ReadMe.
-Get in the habit of creating and maintaining them.
+This is a README.
+Get into the habit of writing and maintaining READMEs.